Home Hemorrhoids Thrombosed Hemorrhoid Burst: 9 Treatments & 6 Prevention

 Topical Treatments: Prescription-strength ointments and suppositories containing steroids or lidocaine may be prescribed by your healthcare provider to relieve pain and inflammation.
 These medications are typically used for a short period and are not recommended for long-term use.

 Rubber band ligation: This procedure involves placing a small rubber band around the base of the hemorrhoid, cutting off its blood supply and allowing it to shrink and eventually fall off.
-It is a standard treatment for internal hemorrhoids and can be done in a doctor's office in less than an hour.
+It is a standard management treatment for burst internal hemorrhoids and can be done in a doctor's office in less than an hour.

 Sclerotherapy: This procedure involves injecting a chemical solution into the hemorrhoid, causing it to shrink and impair blood flow.
-It is a highly effective treatment for small internal hemorrhoids and can be done in a doctor's office.
+It is a highly effective treatment for small internal hemorrhoids.

 Hemorrhoidectomy: This surgical procedure removes the hemorrhoid tissue, most commonly used for large internal or external hemorrhoids.
 It is typically done as an outpatient procedure and requires recovery time.